Freddy-Montero/ghc-osd/origin_install.md

 $ brew install bash-completion
 ```

-If you’re on Linux, ensure you have bash-completion installed using your package manager (dnf, yum apt-get,…​)
+If you’re on Linux, ensure you have **bash-completion** installed using your package manager (dnf, yum apt-get,…)

 Once bash-completion package is available in your machine, to enable tab completion in your shell, you can simply enter in the following command from your terminal